connexta/MERLIN_Microservice_POC/README.md

 ```

 ## Test/Production Environments
-In an environment where the service has been uploaded to a `Docker` repository, it can be deployed with:
+In an environment where the service has been pushed to a `Docker` repository, it can be deployed with:
 ```shell
 $ kubectl apply -f src/main/kubernetes/merlin-phase1-sos.yaml
 ```